Online intensives with a licensed psychologist: 443.480.5999

 Gentle Intensives are available for people in a PsyPact state: including Colorado, Connecticut, DC, Delaware, Georgia, Illinois, Ohio, Pennsylvania, Maryland, Virginia, Texas and over 25 more United States

-You might be wondering if a therapy intensive is right for you.
-A therapy intensive is a long block of time spent on a single issue of your choice.
-At Gentle Intensives, we take three-hours at a time.
-More time lets us go deeply, but gently, each day of your intensive.
-One, two, and three day IFS intensives and EMDR intensives–they can be a great addition to your regular therapy.
+You might be wondering if an intensive is right for you.
+An intensive is a block of time spent on a single issue of your choice.
+At Gentle Intensives, more time lets us go deeply, but gently, as we engage with the dynamics that could be holding you back from the life you’re ready to live.

 Does this resonate with you?

-• You might get a lot out of your weekly therapy, but you want to take a deep dive into a single issue.
+• You get a lot out of your weekly psychotherapy.

-IFS intensives use a body-based (somatic) parts approach to healing.
-In IFS intensives, we take time to gently connect with young inner parts (holding old anxiety, anger, dissociation, shame, etc.) and increase awareness of your core Self.
-With Dr. Bike, IFS therapy intensives begin by strengthening internal structures of safety and comfort.
-With those in place, the IFS intensive focuses on healing inner relationships and burdens the parts hold.
+IFS intensives use a body-based (somatic) approach to gently connect with parts of you stuck in old strategies like people pleasing, care-taking, overthinking, and overworking.
+With Dr. Bike, IFS intensives begin by strengthening internal structures of safety and connection.
+With those in place, we focus on inner relationships and integrating protectors.
+Can include EMDR, upon request.

 ~